 Medal of Honor Recipients

-Master Sergeant James R. Hendrix (World War II) U.S. Army, Company C, 53rd Armored Infantry Battalion, 4th Armored Division.
-Near Assenois, Belgium, Dec.
-26, 1944 (Section MOH, Site 1).
+Master Sergeant James R. Hendrix (World War II).
+He received the Medal of Honor while serving in the U.S. Army, Company C, 53rd Armored Infantry Battalion, 4th Armored Division, for actions near Assenois, Belgium, December 26, 1944.
+Hendrix died in 2002 and is buried in Section MOH, Site 1.

 Sergeant Major Franklin D. Miller (Vietnam).
 He received the Medal of Honor while serving in the U.S. Army, 5th Special Forces Group, 1st Special Forces, for actions in the Kontum Province, Republic of Vietnam, January 5, 1970.
 Miller died in 2000 and is memorialized in Section ML, Site 1.